defold/defold.github.io/assets/camera.md

 layout: asset
 asset: camera
 title: Camera
-description: Capture images and show a live camera preview using the native camera APIs.
+description: b'Capture images and show a live camera preview using the native camera APIs.'
 ---